justinfederico/RGB-Matrix-Control-Website/README.md

 Functional as of 05/03/2022.
 It will be hosted briefly on my personal deployment testing domain, www.jfed.xyz, for demonstration.

 This is the frontend/UI portion of https://github.com/aedlebeck/RPI-RGBMatrix-MQTT, which I collaborated with https://github.com/aedlebeck in creating.
+The site only works if it is used in conjunction with his portion of the project.